Back-testing your trading ideas

 SellPrice = min( SellStop, High ); // make sure sell price not greater than High

-Please note that AmiBroker presets buyprice, sellprice, shortprice and coverprice array variables with the values defined in system test settings window (shown below), so you can but don't need to define them in your formula.
-If you don't define them AmiBroker works as in the old versions.
+Please note that AmiBroker presets 'buyprice', 'sellprice', 'shortprice', and 'coverprice' array variables with the values defined in the System Test Settings window (shown below), so you can, but don't need to, define them in your formula.
+If you don't define them, AmiBroker works as in older versions.

 Profit target stops

-As you can see in the picture above, new settings for profit target stops are available in the system test settings window.
-Profit target stops are executed when the high price for a given day exceedes the stop level that can be given as a percentage or point increase from the buying price.
-By default stops are executed at price that you define as sell price array (for long trades) or cover price array (for short trades).
-This behaviour can be changed by using "Exit at stop" feature.
+As you can see in the picture above, new settings for profit target stops are available in the System Test Settings window.
+Profit target stops are executed when the high price for a given day exceeds the stop level that can be given as a percentage or point increase from the buying price.
+By default, stops are executed at the price that you define as the 'sellprice' array (for long trades) or 'coverprice' array (for short trades).
+This behavior can be changed by using the "Exit at Stop" feature.

-If you mark "Exit at stop" box in the settings the stops will be executed at exact stop level, i.e. if you define profit target stop at +10% your stop and the buy price was 50 stop order will be executed at 55 even if your sell price array contains different value (for example closing price of 56).
+If you mark the "Exit at Stop" box in the settings, the stops will be executed at the exact stop level, i.e., if you define a profit target stop at +10% and your buy price was 50, your stop order will be executed at 55 even if your 'sellprice' array contains a different value (for example, a closing price of 56).

 Trailing stops

-This kind of stop is used to protect profits as it tracks your trade so each time a position value reaches a new high, the trailing stop is placed at a higher level.
-When the profit drops below the trailing stop level the position is closed.
-This mechanism is illustrated in the picture below (10% trailing stop is shown):
+This kind of stop is used to protect profits as it tracks your trade.
+Each time a position's value reaches a new high, the trailing stop is placed at a higher level.
+When the profit drops below the trailing stop level, the position is closed.
+This mechanism is illustrated in the picture below (a 10% trailing stop is shown):

 <

-The trailing stop, as well as two other kind of stops could be enabled from user interface (Automatic analysis' Settings window) or from the formula level - using ApplyStop function:
+The trailing stop, as well as two other kinds of stops, can be enabled from the user interface (the Automatic Analysis' Settings window) or from the formula level - using the ApplyStop function:

 ApplyStop( 2, 1, 10, 1 ); // 10% trailing stop, percent mode, exit at stop ON